bundlewrap/bundlewrap/docs/content/guide/dev_plugin.md

 ### Step 8: Create pull request

 Create a pull request on GitHub to request inclusion of your new plugin in the official repo.
-Only then will your plugin become available to be installed by :command:`bw repo plugin install yourplugin`.
+Only then will your plugin become available to be installed by `bw repo plugin install yourplugin`.

 <br>